passcod/blook/transcripts/western-reaches-38.md

 the past.
 Because... fiction, even though it's fiction, still carries a lot of like actual historical truth in it.
 Expecially when you read outside of "white male fiction".
-And I think it's kind of an important part of reading and talking about more marginalized fiction.
+And I think it's kind of an important part of reading and talking about more marginalised fiction.

 __Megan: [00:10:09]__ Yeah, same.
 Yeah.
 As far as my experience has been I would say that's true and in general of course it's basically that people who